raspiblitz/raspiblitz/README.md

 ### Buy a ready-2-go RaspiBlitz (Germany, EU and International)

-If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or an all-you-need-hardware set for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)
+If you like to support the RaspiBlitz project you can order a plug&play RaspiBlitz from [raspiblitz.com](https://raspiblitz.com)

-Find a list of other shops selling a Ready-2-Go RaspiBlitz in your area on [raspiblitz.org](https://raspiblitz.org/).
+Find a list of other shops selling a plug&play RaspiBlitz in your area on [raspiblitz.org](https://raspiblitz.org).

 ### Amazon Shopping List (buy parts & build it yourself)